wi11s/wi11s/README.md

 I’ve been working professionally as a full-stack developer since Fall 2022, and before that, I graduated from NYU with a degree in Film and a minor in Math 🎥➕📊.

-The 'c' key on my keyboard broke this morning so every time you see the letter 'c' here, it's been pasted from the clipboard. 😎
+The 'c' key on my keyboard broke this morning so every time you see the letter 'c' here, it's been pasted from my clipboard. 😎